dwuab/WEScall/README.md

 ## 2. Citation for our pipeline

 Details of this pipeline can be found in our paper:
 * Jinzhuang Dou, Degang Wu, Lin Ding, Kai Wang, Minghui Jiang, Xiaoran Chai, Dermot F. Reilly, E Shyong Tai, Jianjun Liu, Xueling Sim, Shanshan Cheng, Chaolong Wang.
-Using off-target data from whole-exome sequencing to improve genotyping accuracy, association analysis, and phenotype prediction (accepted in *Briefings in Bioinformatics*)
+Using off-target data from whole-exome sequencing to improve genotyping accuracy, association analysis, and phenotype prediction (accepted by *Briefings in Bioinformatics*, in press)

 ## 3. Dependencies
 * Python (version >= 3.5)